Tarak1246/CodeCrafters/docs/pop.md

     Functionality: The user settings page will allow users to update personal information.
 All the changes acts like a query to the database and the tables gets modified accordingly
 * Component 7: Admin user creation
     Functionality: It's an REST API to create an admin user for the application.
 Created admin user can manipulate the data/project management.
+* Component 8: Users
+    Functionality: The user page will allow to display users privileges and also allow admin privilege users to update privileges except admin role user.
+All the changes acts like a query to the database and the tables gets modified accordingly.

 Developers & Testers: All team members will take both roles and be part of tasks to achieve final outcome.
 We have come up with this plan as we will gain knowledge on all parts, help each other out and gain a complete overview of SDP.